 A variety of approaches were developed to collect feedback from stakeholders, Canadians locally and nationally, and youth.
 A stakeholder workshop was held with over 35 participants representing a wide range of sectors and communities.
-An on-line engagement platform - www.letstalksableisland.ca - was developed to facilitate the collection of feedback through a diversity of tools.
+An online engagement platform - www.letstalksableisland.ca - was developed to facilitate the collection of feedbackthrough a diversity of tools.
 Group Kits were developed to facilitate group discussion and enabled a coordinated response from groups and organizations.

-Recognizing both the need and challenge of engaging youth (aged 18-24), the next generation of park stewards, special consideration has been given to increase their participation in public consultation.
+Recognizing both the need and challenge of engaging youth (aged 18-24), the next generation of parkstewards, special consideration has been given to increase their participation in public consultation.
 A 'Youth Advisory Panel' was established to engage youth in the development of consultation content, and to better understand their needs and expectations.

-The many thoughtful responses received during the Let's Talk Sable Island! consultation process are a testament to the strong connection Canadians feel for this special place.
-Parks Canada received approximately 2,096 responses to our request for input.
+The many thoughtful responses received during the Let's Talk Sable Island! consultation processes are a testament to the strong connection Canadians feel for this special place.
+Parks Canada received more than 2,200 responses to the requests for input.

-This draft management plan was developed based on the input received during consultation, ongoing discussion with Sable Island's vast community of knowledge holders, input from Parks Canada subject matter experts and experience gained over five years of park management.
+This management plan was developed based on the input received during two phases of consultation, ongoing discussion with Sable Island's vast community of knowledge holders, input from Parks Canada subject matter experts and experience gained over five years of park management.